Introduction to the geodesy course

 This course is given as a series of 15 live and interactive web sessions lasting about 1 to 1.5 hours.
 The schedules are arranged with the students, and some flexibility is built in so that some classes missed can be made up, and some conflicts managed.

-For a complete syllabus, please open this document:
+For a complete copurse description, please open the document at the bottom of this page.

 The first group of sessions three sessions covers the following.
 It reviews basic trig functions, bearings, azimuths, relevant types of coordinate systems, and transformations.
 Included is an introduction to least squares adjustment, something that most instructors are unable to cover, but that is very relevant in database operations, GIS, etc., because you can actually deform a million-dollar database.
 It is provided because the rest of the course depends on this information.